iamvkm/portfolio/content/posts/wsl-guide-windows.md

 ### Configuring Kali (Setting up a GUI)

-Now let us Install the Desktop Environment (win-kex) Open kali terminal and run the commands
+Now let us Install the Desktop Environment (win-kex).
+Open Kali terminal and run the following commands:

+---

+To update the Kali repositories:

 `sudo apt update`

+---

-To update the kali repositories
+To install the updates available for Kali:

 `sudo apt upgrade`

+---

-To install the updates available for kali
+To install the win-kex (Kali Desktop Experience for Windows):

 `sudo apt install kali-win-kex`

-To install the win-kex (Kali Desktop Experience for Windows)
+---

 Note: If you get error while installing `kali-win-kex` then make sure you have enabled `Virtual Machine Platform` and are using Kali in WSL2 and not WSL1.